When You Lose Interest In People Quickly

 You're unintentionally attracting people you're prone to losing interest in

-There are several ways this can happen, but here's one example: For whatever someone gives off a compassionate "helper" vibe that draws in needy people.
+There are several ways this can happen, but here's one example: For whatever reason someone gives off a compassionate "helper" vibe that draws in needy people.
 The relationships they form are fine for a little while, but gradually, subtly become tiring and one-sided.
 They aren't conscious that's what's putting them off, and just feel like they always grow less keen to keep their friendships going after a few months.

 You're unconsciously put off by anyone who likes you too easily